Search

 Generating a distribution of column values for each partition

-For each value or combination of values in the partitioning columns, Tonic generates a distribution of values for the original column.
+For each value or combination of values in the partitioning columns, Tonic Structural generates a distribution of values for the original column.

 For example, you assign the Continuous generator to an Income column, and partition it by an Occupation column.
-For each Occupation value, Tonic generates a distribution of Income values.
+For each Occupation value, Structural generates a distribution of Income values.
 In other words, it generates a range of incomes for each occupation, such as Doctor and Construction Worker.

 If you choose multiple columns, then the distribution is for each combination of column values.
 For example, you partition by both Occupation and Region.
-Tonic creates a distribution of income values for each combination of occupation and region.
+Structural creates a distribution of income values for each combination of occupation and region.
 So there is a distribution for Doctor and Northeast, and a different distribution for Doctor and Southeast.

 Choosing a value from the appropriate distribution

 To continue our example, assume that the Occupation column uses the Categorical generator.
-During data generation, Tonic assigns to each record a random occupation value from the current values.
+During data generation, Structural assigns to each record a random occupation value from the current values.
 For one of the records, the occupation value is Doctor in the source database and Construction Worker in the destination database.

-For the Income column for that record, Tonic assigns a value from the distribution of income values for the Construction Worker occupation.
+For the Income column for that record, Structural assigns a value from the distribution of income values for the Construction Worker occupation.
 In other words, it assigns an income value that is realistic for the destination occupation value based on the source data.

 Using partitioning versus using AI Synthesizer